Bink1n/Bink1n/README.md

 ## About

-I'm a **Full Stack Developer** who builds clean, functional, and user-focused web experiences.
+I'm a **Web Developer** who builds clean, functional, and user-focused web experiences.
 I care about writing code that's readable, scalable, and worth maintaining.

 -  Currently working on personal and open-source web projects